eltoroit/LDS_Interview/interview.md

 **READER:**	I have used `<apex:detail/>` in many of the pages I built in the past, but ... *(interrupted)*

 **EL TORO:** One more thing, with Visualforce you were able to use `<apex:detail/>` to view a record but not to edit the records.
 If you wanted that, you had to write a lot of markup code.
 But Salesforce now gives us `<force:recordEdit/>` which allows the user to edit the records without too much code.

+## Aura Components

-This is how the markup for that looks:
+**EL TORO:** This is how the markup for Aura looks:

 ```
 <force:recordEdit aura:id="RE" recordId="{!v.recordId}"/>